 Classification.
-We obtained testing accuracies of 71.9% and 78.6% with the non-pretrained and pretrained networks respectively.
-To compare accuracies, we bootstrapped the testing dataset 10,000 times with replacement.
-From this, we found our pretrained network to significantly increase in accuracy over the non-pretrained network (p=0.047).
+We obtained testing accuracies of $71.9 \pm 3.9\%$ and $78.6 \pm 3.3\%$ with the non-pretrained and pretrained networks respectively.
+To determine accuracy variance, we bootstrapped the testing dataset 10,000 times with replacement.
 Our final classification training routine used a batch size of 250, 40 epochs, a learning rate of 5e-5, and the Adam optimizer.